llippens/ggugent/README.md

 # ggugent

-The `ggugent` package provides a custom ggplot2 theme (`theme_ugent`) tailored to the branding guidelines of Ghent University (UGent).
-This theme allows R users to create ggplot2 visualisations that adhere to the university’s style, including font, colours, and other aesthetic elements.
+The `ggugent` package provides a custom, opinionated ggplot2 theme (`theme_ugent`) tailored to the branding guidelines of Ghent University (UGent).
+This theme allows R users to create ggplot2 visualisations that align with the university’s style, including font, colours, and other aesthetic elements.

 ## Installation

-You can install the development version from GitHub with:
+You can install the development version from GitHub.

     # install.packages("devtools")
     devtools::install_github("llippens/ggugent")